Joe Moeller

 With no previous system in place, owners instituted the first-year player draft was in 1965

 Ford Frick’s letter is dated July 26, 1960.
-At the time high school and college prospects were free to sign with the highest bidder.
-In 1964 the Angels paid $200,000 for Rick Reichardt.
-Owners soon realized signing bonuses were costing them too much.
-At the ’64 Winter Meetings a proposal
+At that time, high school and college prospects could sign with the highest bidder.
+In 1964, the Angels paid $200,000 for Rick Reichardt.
+Owners soon realized that signing bonuses were becoming too expensive.
+At the ’64 Winter Meetings, a propo

 Joe Moeller was just 19 years old when he earned his first big league victory